avs-doom/dependency-checker-webpack-plugin/README.md

 ```
 <h2 align="center">Use</h2>

-The plugin will output info in console and to Windows or MacOS notifications, for this you need to add it as indicated below:
+The plugin will output info in console and to Windows, MacOS or Linux toast, for this you need to add it as indicated below:

 **webpack.config.js**